-The environment matters to us and we are committed to minimising our environmental impact and meeting all of our legal obligations, while running a profitable wholesale nursery grounded within our local community.
-Some examples of how we help the environment and our community are shown below.
-Being accredited BOPP members and members of LEAF, we use those frameworks to help us in ensuring we are legally compliant and following industry best practice wherever possible
+The environment matters to us.
+We are committed to minimising our environmental impact and meeting all of our legal obligations, while running a profitable wholesale nursery.
+Some examples of how we help the environment are shown below.
+Being accredited OHAS members and members of LEAF, we use those frameworks to help us in ensuring we are legally compliant and following industry best practice wherever possible.

 WATER & ENERGY – In 2015 Walberton Nursery invested in solar panels and three new rainwater attenuation tanks.
 The 134 solar panels now provide 30kw solar power, 16% of the total electricity required for the main site, and the tanks can hold 750,000 litres of water collected off the new glasshouse, which is enough water to last three days in the peak of summer.